Move to GitHub Pages

 While I used the Minima theme, as time went on there were many customizations (though usually based off that root scheme).

-• The top navigation bar I changed so that instead of just always taking the title property, it could also take the nav_title property if present, since sometimes a full title is a bit too verbose for such a tiny space.
+property if present, since sometimes a full title is a bit too verbose for such a tiny space. -

-• Post-list pages now have the ability to have “pinned” posts via a priority tag which, if set, can “override” the standard date ordering of posts.
-I also made it add a little 📌 icon in the case where that is used.
+tag which, if set, can “override” the standard date ordering of posts.
+I also made it add a little 📌 icon in the case where that is used. -

 The Old Hosting Company